ogratwicklcs/ansible_windows_workshop/6-roles/README.md

 Step 1:
 -------

-In Visual Studio Code, navigate to the Terminal drop-down menu at the top.
+In Visual Studio Code, navigate to the Terminal drop-down menu at the top and select "New Terminal"

 This will open a terminal with bash that will allow you to run commands on the Ansible Tower control host.
 We will use this terminal to create our role folder structure.